Ashoklathwal/Code-for-Interview/README.md

 ### Matrix

+* Search in a row wise and column wise sorted matrix
+* Print a given matrix in spiral form
+* Maximum size square sub-matrix with all 1s
+* Maximum size rectangle binary sub-matrix with all 1s
+* Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.
 * Implement Conway's game of life by predicting the next state of a matrix given its current state.
 * Rotate Matrix: Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the       image by 90 degrees. (an you do this in place?
-* Zero Matrix: Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to O.
+* Program for Rank of Matrix
+* Count Negative Numbers in a Column-Wise and Row-Wise Sorted Matrix
+* Print maximum sum square sub-matrix of given size

 ### Sorting
 * Implement Quick sort [**Solution**](quickSort.java)